Manishearth/manishearth.github.io/source/_posts/2017-08-10-font-size-an-unexpectedly-complex-css-property.markdown

 If it is _between_ two, find the same point between the next/previous two sizes.

 This, of course, must play well with the weird inheritance of keyword font sizes mentioned before.
-In gecko's model this isn't too hard, since Gecko recalculates things anyway.
+In Gecko's model this isn't too hard, since Gecko recalculates things anyway.
 In Servo's model we'd have to store a sequence of applications of `larger`/`smaller` and relative units, instead of storing just a relative unit.